 which are the vector radiative transfer and source term equations respectively (Mishchenko et al., 2002).
-With polarization a scattering reference frame is defined and incoming radiance is rotated into the scattering frame multiplied by the phase matrix then returned to the original propagation frame.
+With polarization a scattering reference frame is defined and incoming radiance is rotated into the scattering frame multiplied by the scattering matrix then returned to the original propagation frame.
 The rotation matrix is defined as